Journal of Renal Care

 Online ISSN: 1755-6686

-JORC Editor, Nicola Thomas selects one article from each quarterly issue that represents leading research in renal care.
-Follow the link to read the abstract for free or log in to your Wiley Online Library account for subscription access.
+JORC Editor Nicola Thomas selects one article from each quarterly issue that represents leading research in renal care.
+Follow the links below to read the articles for free in the three months after publication.

 This interesting paper outlines the possible theory/practice gap between recommendations suggested in international guidelines and day-to-day practice.
 International guidelines (for example Covic et al. 2010) recommend patient involvement in choice of dialysis mode, but several studies report a mixed view on implementation.
 In some studies the patients experience a real choice; in others the patient experience is often to be offered a choice but do not necessarily feel involved in making the choice (Harwood & Clark 2013).
 The findings of this qualitative study found that patients (n=9) were indeed involved in the choice of dialysis mode, but had different views on what is needed to feel being involved.
 As the type of information, interaction, and advice from health care professionals affected this experience, it is possible that further training and education of health-care professionals in shared decision-making techniques is warranted.